 VoIP (voice over internet protocol) business phone systems, on the other hand, don’t use analog technology or switches.
 Instead, VoIP phone systems route calls via the internet by converting them into digital signals.
 VoIP systems are very flexible and only require an internet connection and either a computer, an office phone, or a smartphone to make and receive calls.

 Analog Phone System Cost

 The cost of an analog phone system depends on the size of the business and the additional features you want to have.
 Business owners need to consider both setup and maintenance costs, which vary depending on the number of employees and the type of system you select.

 For analog PBX systems, you’ll need to consider the additional ongoing cost of configuration, maintenance, security patches and more as your company grows.
-According to 2017 data, those costs average about $7,600 a year.
+Those costs average about $7,600 a year.
 Individual handsets cost around $200 each, so you’ll also need to factor that in if you increase your headcount.

 VoIP Phone System Cost

 VoIP services are generally based on the number of users, number of extensions, and additional features.
 Many VoIP services will apply a per-user discount for larger teams, as well as discounts for yearly vs. monthly billing.
 Additional features like conferencing, text messaging support, app and cloud integrations, and custom greetings may add to monthly costs depending on the provider.